Isle of Wight Guru

 Newport Cineworld is the largest cinema on the Isle of Wight with 11 screens.
 It has a Pizza Hut, KFC and Burger King in the same complex as well as a neatly juxtaposed gym.
 If you're looking for a cheap option, they do a Movies for Juniors thing on some mornings, which was only £2.50 for a ticket when we last went (good job too as my daughter got scared and wanted to leave after 20 minutes).

 Ryde Cinema is a much more vintage day out, with three screens but it is also very cheap (currently £4).
-Ryde Cinema also hosts bingo. <Insert bingo cliche here>
+Ryde Cinema also hosts bingo. <Insert bingo cliché here>

 Cineworld Newport Isle of Wight from outside

-Newport's Cineworld Cinema
+A terrible picture of Newport's Cineworld Cinema

 5. Sandown Pier